biocore/qiime/doc/documentation/sra_field_list.rst

   the <READ_SPEC> element for the Adapter sequence in the SRA Experiment XML file.

-REGION *
+REGION (optional, default value provided automatically)

   Region of the plate that was sequenced.
 If the plate contained only a single region, the SRA requires that this be set to '0'.
+If this field is blank or absent, the region will be set to '0'.

   *Example*: ``1``

   *Output*: Used as the *region* attribute of the <DATA_BLOCK> element in the SRA Run XML file.

-RUN_CENTER *
+RUN_CENTER (optional, derived automatically)

   Name of the institution that performed the run, assigned by NCBI.
 You can use the center name for your lab for this even if you had the sequencing done elsewhere according to SRA.
+If this field is blank or absent, the value of EXPERIMENT_CENTER will be used.

   *Example*: ``UPENNBL``

   *Output*: Used as the *center_name* and *run_center* attributes of the <RUN> element in the SRA Run XML file.

-EXPERIMENT_CENTER *

-  Official abbreviation for the sequencing center associated with the experiment, i.e. who made the pool.
-Needs to be the same for every member of a given pool.
-This is your center name as assigned by NCBI and is often the same as the STUDY center.

-  *Example*: ``UPENNBL``

-  *Output*: Used as the *center_name* attribute of the <EXPERIMENT>
-  element in the SRA Experiment XML file.

 EXPERIMENT_ALIAS (optional, derived automatically)